-JOB ALERT: Neogen is hiring
+Job Alert: Neogen is hiring

 LANSING, Mich.
-(WLNS) — Neogen in Lansing is hiring for multiple positions.
+(WLNS) – Neogen is hiring machine operators and manufacturing supervisors.

+- Machine Operator positions are open for 2nd & 3rd shifts.
+Duties include dispensing media through machine, labeling components & inspecting product.
+Benefits and pay include:

 - Health, Dental, Vision and 401k